dbus2/busd/README.md

 # busd

 A D-Bus bus (broker) implementation in Rust.
-Since it's pure Rust, it's much easier to build for multiple platforms (Linux, Mac and Windows being the primary targets) than other D-Bus brokers.
+Since it's pure Rust, it's much easier to cross-build than other D-Bus brokers.

 ## Status